-Cascades Garden, a garden for Meditation in Derbyshire
+Cascades Garden, a garden for Meditation and Wellbeing in Matlock, Derbyshire

-Ideal for garden enthusiasts, plantsmen, come and explore this fascinating garden which originates from the 18th century and surrounds the ruins of a corn mill, with pond and mill race, canal and an old lead mine.
+Ideal for garden enthusiasts, plants men,and those seeking peace and quiet and relaxation.
+Come and explore this fascinating garden which originates from the 19th century and surrounds the ruins of a corn mill, with pond, mill race, canal and an old quarry.
 Cascades gardens is set on many levels with a new “garden room” and seats around every corner showing perennial flower beds, roses, waterside plantings, alpine and conifer rockeries.
 There is a great view from the cliff top path.
-Every season brings new surprises with hosts of snowdrops, hellebores, hostas, daffodils, unusual perennial flowers, shrubs, trees and conifers.
+Every season brings new surprises with hosts of hellebores, hostas, unusual perennial flowers, shrubs, trees and conifers.

 The informal gardens have been designed to blend in with the spectacular natural landscape of rocks, cliffs and woodland.The Bonsall brook runs through the garden and flows over the ruined corn mill and many waterfalls which gives the house it’s name.
-In the winter the wate can be a torrent and in the summer a gentle trickle.
+In the winter the flow of water can be a torrent and in the summer it dries up to a gentle trickle.

 A wide range of plants in the garden are available for sale in the nursery.

-Alan Clements, who has been gardening for over 50 years can be booked for Garden Talks and Workshops.
-You are welcome to visit the garden at any time by arrangement or between March and October.
+Alan Clements, who has been gardening for over 50 years can be booked for Garden Talks.
+Garden group visits are welcome.

 I bought the Cascades house and the surrounding land in 1996.
 The idea for the garden began that summer when I visited Eheiji a Zen Buddhist monastery (Temple of Eternal Peace) in the western Alps of Japan.
 I was only allowed to stay there by agreeing to follow the practices of a Zen priest and found myself in meditation sessions at 4 am daily and in other rituals.
 Importantly, I was able to view the formal monastery gardens set in woodland.
 It was a deeply spiritual place.
 On the way back, down to Kyoto, I visited Daitoku-ji monastery and had green tea with the Abbot.
 I sat by the famous garden of the sub temple Daisen In.
 I was greatly inspired by its rocks, representing mountains and raked sand – a river.
 I always felt that the Cascades had the potential to have the natural calmness and spirituality of these Japanese gardens and in 2015 the new conifer rockery was created with a raked gravel path and rocks rising up to the natural cliff.
 Continue reading